rpleite/test/README.md

 i) make yes-rigid

+ii) make yes-user-meamc

-ii) make yes-user-ffe
+iii) make yes-user-ffe

-iii) make mpi
+iv) make mpi

-NOTE: Steps i and ii are necessary to install the required packages to reproduce the results presented in our [paper](https://).
+NOTE: Steps i, ii, and iii are necessary to install the required packages to reproduce the results presented in our [paper](https://).

 4) If LAMMPS was successully built, an executable called "lmp_mpi" will be created in the src directory.
 Otherwise, an error message is reported.
 For futher details, please visit the ["Build LAMMPS"](https://lammps.sandia.gov/doc/Build.html) section on user documentation.